cosmos/cosmos-sdk/docs/rfc/rfc-007-crosslang-state.md

 * Output Parameter 1: `iterator` - 32 bytes that are to be used as the next state token
 * Errors: None

+The suggested packet size is 32kb with the start key at offset 16,384 and the end key at offset 32,768, and iterator at any offset not otherwise used.

 #### `cosmos.orderedkvstore.v1.reverse_iterator`

 * Volatility: Readonly